phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 ## Batch renaming files

-You have volunteered to archive all of the data from all the Code4Lib conferences up to now.
+Let's pretend you have volunteered to archive all of the data from all the Code4Lib conferences up to now.
 Thanks!
 Unfortunately, the data were put together by lots of really enthusiastic volunteers, who were not given a complete file naming convention ahead of time.
 (Let’s pretend there aren’t a ton of metadata experts in the Code4Lib community who would prevent that from happening.)
 Everything is in CSV (comma-separated values) format.

-Navigate to the folder (SOME FOLDER) Look at what's in the folder (`ls`).
+Navigate to the folder (SOME FOLDER) Run the following command:

+`./junkfiles.py`

+Now, change directory (`cd`) to the `c4lfiles` directory, and look at what's in there (`ls`).

 As you can see, there are about 100 files there, all from different years.
 They're kind of a mess.
 Renaming all of these files to all use the same naming convention would be tedious and take quite a while to do by hand, but we're going to clean this whole thing up with less than five minutes of work.